vikashoo7/Question/linux.md

     What “---” in scan command.
     What are the things need to consider for increasing the performance of the server.
     What is IAC(infrastructure as a code in Linux)
-    How to disable CPU and memory from the OS side?

     What is the parameters need to set when ssh is not  set on the remote the server and need to connect via service account?
     What is the difference between centos 6 and centos 7?
 Hint: introduction of docker of centos7